 - medical benefits

-- patient-relevant process and structural improvements
+- patient-relevant procedural and structural improvements

-Note: This is exactly where it is recommended to use the interface on the DiGA topic of “medical benefits” or patient-relevant structural and procedural improvements, because this data can then be used to update the clinical assessment after the DiGA study.
+Note: This is precisely where the use of the interface to the DiGA topic "medical benefit" or patient-relevant structural and procedural improvements is recommended, because this data can then be used in the update of the clinical assessment after the DiGA study.

 Here too, it is important that the data